diardanoraihan/Programming_Javascript/7_The_DOM/README.md

 # Document Object Model (DOM)

 The intended purpose of Javascript is to manipulate webpages, hence we use DOM for that.
-Without the DOM, we cannot interact with tags in HTML.
+Without the DOM, we cannot interact with tags in HTML. __Think of this as an API that we can use__.

 ## Definition:
-"The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods."
+"The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods." - _Mozilla Developer Network_

 ## Description:
 * Programming interface for HTML and XML documents.